 Most slip and falls in stores are not accidents.
 They are foreseeable and preventable incidents that happen due to negligence by the store or an employee.
 If you slipped or tripped and fell in a big box store, department store, grocery store or another store in San Antonio, Texas, you may have the right to file a premises liability claim against the establishment.
 The store may owe you compensation for your losses.
-Discuss your recent slip and fall accident with our attorneys today.
+Discuss your recent accident with our slip and fall lawyers today.
 Call (210) 435-7968 for a free consultation.

 Why Hire Our Store Slip and Fall Lawyers?

 - We have experience taking slip and fall accident cases to court and winning.
 Aaron Herbert has personally tried more than 50 cases to verdict.